sigmaSd/IRust/crates/irust/README.md

 ## Book
 `The IRust Book` is intended to document a couple of tips and tricks https://sigmasd.github.io/irust_book

+## Tips
+- Prefer to not use print*! to evaluate an expression just write it directly like "5+4", or if you need formatting, you can just use format! macro, because print wont work as an expression, and as a stamtent it will pollute the internal repl state, the above alternatives should be enough.

 ## Releases
    Automatic releases by github actions are uploaded here https://github.com/sigmaSd/irust/releases